vitalets/react-native-extended-stylesheet/README.md

 4. *App crashes when using percentage style*
    Please check what version of React Native you are using.
 RN >= 0.43 supports percents natively ([#32]) and EStyleSheet since 0.5.0 proxies percentage values to RN as is.
 More details in [#77].

+## FAQ
+1. **I'm getting error: `"Unresolved variable: ..."`**
+   - You are trying to access variable that does not exist.
+Re-check for typos.
+   - You are trying to access variable before the styles are built.
+See [#50](https://github.com/vitalets/react-native-extended-stylesheet/issues/50) for details.

 ## Changelog
 Please see [CHANGELOG.md](CHANGELOG.md)